What Your Company's 409A Valuation Means for Your Options

 If the fair market value today is $2.15 and the company eventually reaches an acquisition price of $20 per share, your profit on each option (before taxes) is $17.85.
 The lower your strike price relative to the exit price, the more you make.
 This is why employees often prefer receiving grants earlier in the company's life, when 409A valuations are lower.

-One point that trips up many employees: your strike price is fixed at the date your options are granted by the board, not the date you start working, not the date you sign your offer letter, and not the date you first see your option agreement.
+Your strike price is fixed at the date your options are granted by the board — not your start date, not when you sign the offer letter, and not when you first see your option agreement.
+Many employees assume their strike price reflects the day they joined, but board approval is what sets the legal grant date.

 If there is a delay between your start date and your official grant date — which is common, especially at larger startups with quarterly board meetings — the 409A valuation in effect on the actual grant date determines your stock option exercise price.
 A valuation update that occurs between when you were offered options and when the board formally approved them can change your strike price.
 Always check the official grant date on your option agreement against the date you expected to receive your grant.